A Law Student’s Guide to Becoming a Trademark Lawyer

 - Learn trademark docketing procedures (including how to use trademark docketing software)

-- Conduct trademark searches using TESS, Internet sources, and more
+- Conduct trademark searches using the USPTO search system, Internet sources, and more

 - Review trademark search and clearance reports and report to clients